 A shared server has several advantages that make it a popular choice especially for individuals and small businesses.

 One of the biggest advantages of a shared server is cost-effectiveness.
 Since many websites are hosted on the same server the costs are divided among all the users.
-This means that you can get a hosting plan at a much lower price compared to dedicated servers making it an affordable option for those just starting out.
+This means that you can get a Godaddy WordPress Hosting plan at a much lower price compared to dedicated servers making it an affordable option for those just starting out.
 Another benefit is ease of use.
 Shared servers usually come with user-friendly control panels which make it simple for anyone to manage their website.
 Even if you don’t have much technical experience you can easily navigate through the settings and make changes to your site.
 This is great for beginners who want to focus on creating content rather than dealing with complicated server management.

 Shared servers also often include customer support.
 Most hosting providers offer 24/7 support so if you run into any problems help is just a call or chat away.
 This can be really reassuring for people who may not be tech-savvy and need assistance with their websites.